poelstra/know-how-computer/README.md

 The Know How Computer supports the following instructions:

 - `inc <register>`: Add 1 to the contents of the given register.
-- `dec <register>`: Subtract 1 to the contents of the given register.
+- `dec <register>`: Subtract 1 from the contents of the given register.
 - `jmp <address>`: Jump to the instruction at the given address (line number).
 - `isz <register>`: Check whether the given register is zero.
 If it is, skip the next instruction, otherwise just continue.
 - `stp`: Halt the program (i.e. stop further running).